afondiel/Self-Driving-Cars-Specialization/Course1-Introduction-to-Self-Driving-Cars/course1-w3-notes.md

 **National Highway Transportation Safety Administration (NHTSA) : Safety Framework**
 - In US, the NHTSA : suggested 12 - part safety framework to structure safety assessment for autonomous driving (`Not mandatory` in the industry)
-  - They are subdivided into 3 parts/classes :
+  - They are subdivided into 3 categories :
   ```
       1. System engineering approach to safety
       2. Autonomy Design